By Emerson Hough in 1918

 Little, however, was the value of this land understood by the explorers; and, for more than half a century afterward, it commonly was supposed to be useless for the occupation of white men and suitable only as a hunting-ground for savage tribes.
 Most of us can remember the school maps of our own youth, showing a vast region marked, vaguely, “The Great American Desert,” which was considered hopeless for any human industry, but much of which has since proved as rich as any land anywhere on the globe.

-But, if our early explorers, passing beyond the valley of the Missouri, found valueless the region of the Plains and the foothills, not so the wild creatures or the Indians who had lived there longer than science records.
+But, if our early explorers, passing beyond the valley of the Missouri River, found valueless the region of the Plains and the foothills, not so the wild creatures or the Indians who had lived there longer than science records.
 The buffalo then ranged from the Rio Grande to the Athabaska, from the Missouri River to the Rockies, and beyond.
-No one seems to have concluded in those days that there was after all slight difference between the buffalo and the domestic ox.
+No one seems to have concluded in those days that there was, after all, slight difference between the buffalo and the domestic ox.
 The native cattle, however, in untold thousands and millions, had even then proved beyond peradventure the sustaining and strengthening nature of the grasses of the Plains.

 Now, each creature, even of human species, must adjust itself to its environment.
 Having done so, commonly it is disposed to love that environment.
 The Eskimo and the Zulu each thinks that he has the best land in the world: So with the American Indian, who, supported by the vast herds of buffalo, ranged all over that tremendous country which was later to be given over to the white man with his domestic cattle.
 No freer life ever was lived by any savages than by the Horse Indians of the Plains in the buffalo days; and never has the world known a physically higher type of savage.